dhis2/dhis2-docs/src/user/managing-dashboards.md

 ### Restricting dashboard filters { #restricting-dashboard-filters }

-By default, users will be able to filter dashboard items by any dimension defined in your system.
+By default, users will be able to filter dashboard items by any dimension defined in the DHIS2 instance.
 Dashboard filter settings can be edited for a given dashboard by clicking on **Filter settings**.

 ![](resources/images/dashboard/dashboard-filter-settings-button.png)

-To restrict available filters, you can click **Only allow filtering by selected dimensions** and select the filters which you wish to allow on the dashboard.
+To restrict available filters, you can click **Only allow filtering by selected dimensions** and select the filters you wish to allow on the dashboard.
+Period and Organisation Unit are selected by default but can be removed if desired.
 When the dashboard is in view mode, users will only be able to choose from among the filters selected.
-Period and Organisation Unit will be selected by default but can be removed if desired.

 ![](resources/images/dashboard/dashboard-filter-settings.png)

-In order to save updates to filter settings, you need to first click **Confirm** to close the filter settings and then click **Save changes** to save the dashboard changes.
+In order to save updates to filter settings, you need to first click **Confirm** to close the Filter settings dialog and then click **Save changes** to save the dashboard changes.

 ### Saving the dashboard